 Resources (Including Map & Compass)

-Be sure to share your trip plan with someone at home including your expected departure and return times, the names of the people in your group, and the route you intend to climb.
+Be sure to share your trip plan with someone at home.
+Include your expected departure and return times, the names of the people in your group, and the route you intend to climb.
 Don’t rely on cell service, although your phone may work on some peaks.
-Be proficient, and ready to self-rescue in event of an emergency.
+Be proficient and ready to self-rescue in the event of an emergency.
 Don’t call search and rescue because you’re “tired.”
 Believe us, it happens.

-Wear a synthetic or wool t-shirt followed by a light base-layer.
-Wear or bring a fleece or similar mid-layer, and a light, compressible puffy jacket.
-Finally, some kind of rain/wind shell will be critical if weather turns or winds start to howl.
-Wear quality wool or synthetic socks (consider packing one extra pair, especially if there is a creek crossing).
+Wear a synthetic or wool t-shirt followed by a light base layer.
+Wear or bring a fleece or similar midlayer, and a light, compressible puffy jacket.
+Finally, some kind of rain or wind shell will be critical if weather turns or winds start to howl.
+Wear quality wool socks (don’t overlook these fan-favorite Costco socks).
 You’ll see folks in both long pants and shorts, but pants provide extra protection from loose rock and weather.

 Don’t wear cotton, which holds moisture and doesn’t insulate when wet.

 The journey could require some bouldering moves, narrow traverses, and scrambles.
 I recommend lightweight footwear with a grippy outsole, beefy tread, great foot support, and good breathability.
-Consider waterproofness and ankle-high protection, too.
-Of course, what’s most important is finding a pair that fits your foot type well.
+Consider waterproof and ankle-high protection, too.
+Of course, what’s most important is finding a pair that fits your foot well.
 Try on a dozen!
-My feet are narrow and one of the best pairs I’ve recently discovered with exceptional stickiness, comfort, and lightness is Arc’teryx’s Acrux FL GTX approach shoes.

 (Optional) Trekking Poles